|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-Amazon Elastic MapReduce (Amazon EMR) supports Apache Pig, a platform you can use to analyze large data sets.
+Amazon Elastic MapReduce (Amazon EMR) supports Apache Pig, a programming framework you can use to analyze and transform large data sets.
 For more information about Pig, go to http://pig.apache.org/.
 Amazon EMR supports several versions of Pig.
 The following sections describe how to configure Pig on Amazon EMR.

 Pig is an open-source, Apache library that runs on top of Hadoop.
-The library takes SQL-like commands written in a language called Pig Latin and converts those commands into MapReduce clusters.
-Pig enables you to create database types of queries using familiar SQL-like commands and syntax, so you do not have to write complex MapReduce algorithms using a lower level computer language, such as Java.
-Although you can execute one Pig Latin command at a time, it is far more common to write a script of Pig Latin commands that accomplish a complete task.
-Amazon EMR can use these scripts when you upload them to Amazon S3.
+The library takes SQL-like commands written in a language called Pig Latin and converts those commands into MapReduce jobs.
+You do not have to write complex MapReduce code using a lower level computer language, such as Java.